eduP2P/common/cmd/toverstok/README.md

 ## wgctrl configuration

-For toverstok, wgctrl is used, which needs an externally running wireguard implementation.
+For toverstok, wgctrl can be used, which needs an externally running wireguard implementation.

 On MacOS, the wireguard-go binary can be used.